 The new georeferenced maps from the Moravian Library and other domestic and foreign map collections can be found through the OldMapsOnline.org portal.

 The OldMapsOnline project helps to make the historical maps more accessible to the general public.
-Large number of maps are stored in the collections of Czech cultural heritage institutions, which have been undergoing digitalization in recent years.
+A large number of maps are stored in the collections of Czech cultural heritage institutions, which have been undergoing digitalization in recent years.

 The Czech National TV broadcasted a report about this georeferencing pilot and map collection of the Moravian Library in the tv news.